Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Discussion

 \section{Discussion}

-The methods discussed in this paper extend naturally to more complex settings.
+The methods discussed in this paper extend naturally to other screening calibration problems.
 Firstly, they can be applied symmetrically to calibrate high-risk screening rules, by simply inverting the score inequality \citep{sesiavsvetnik2025}.
 Moreover, they can be adapted to handle deviations from i.i.d.~sampling, such as covariate shift, via additional reweighting \citep{tibshirani2019conformal,park2021pac,jin2023model}.
-In the future, it would be interesting to extend the conformal approach by integrating it with recent developments in FDR control via e-values instead of p-values \citep{wang2022false,vovk2023confidence,lee2024boosting}, a direction that could for example lead to lower algorithmic variability due to random sample splitting \citep{NEURIPS2023_cec8ad77} and the possibility of incorporating additional constraints into the patient subset selection problem \citep{nair2025diversifying}.
+In the future, it would be interesting to extend the FDR-Conformal method by integrating recent developments in FDR control via e-values instead of p-values \citep{wang2022false,vovk2023confidence,lee2024boosting}, a direction that could for example lead to lower algorithmic variability due to random sample splitting \citep{NEURIPS2023_cec8ad77} and the possibility of incorporating additional constraints into the patient subset selection problem \citep{nair2025diversifying}.